orbitalhybridization/Tympanometer-ESP32/README.md

 # Duke BME 590 Tympanometer Project
 Repository for BME 503 Tympanometer Project (Team D) Includes Python and Arduino Code for Tympanometer Project
-* note: Please make sure:
-  * you are using an ESP32 microcontroller
+* note: please make sure you are using an ESP32 microcontroller
-  *

 ## Table of Contents
 * [Technologies](#technologies)